lambdaclass/mirra_backend/docs/src/README.md

 - `Non-changeable`: This means the attribute is set by the game backend and either completely static or only modified through calls to its API and in-game logic
 - `Changeable`: This attributes can be modified by effects, see [Effects Configuration: Attributes changes](../configuration/effects.md) for more information on how this happens

-Read more about each entity attributes
+Read more about each entity attributes:
 - [Player attributes](./attributes/players.md)
 - [Projectile attributes](./attributes/projectiles.md)